-President Trump has offered a proposal to reopen the government, but it probably won’t be enough to satisfy Democrats.
+President Trump has offered a proposal to end the government shutdown, but it probably won’t be enough to satisfy Democrats.
 House Speaker Nancy Pelosi issued a statement, based on news reports of what he would propose, dismissing Mr. Trump’s offer as a non-starter before he even formally made it.
 Ms. Pelosi’s rejection likely was met with little surprise at the White House.
 Mr. Trump’s proposal seems mostly intended to strengthen his hand in negotiating a final deal.
 Still, it is a modest step in moving towards resolving the longest government shutdown in history and a signal of willingness to compromise on the part of the White House.

 Mr. Trump’s proposed deal includes the $5.7 billion in funding for a border wall he has been asking for, and in exchange offers Democrats a three-year extension of the DACA program, which allows so-called “Dreamers” — undocumented immigrants who arrived in the country as children — to stay.
 It also extends Temporary Protected Status (TPS) for three years.
 This would shield immigrants covered under the program — mostly victims of natural disasters from Central and Latin America — from deportation.
 In addition, Mr. Trump’s proposal would increase the number of border agents and provide funding for humanitarian relief and drug detection technology at border crossings.